j0gi-18/Vistaar-ASR/README.md

 * --language: Language to evaluate (Hindi).

 # Output
-The evaluation script outputs the model's performance metrics, including the character error rate (CER) and word error rate (WER), with the time taken for evaluation.
+The evaluation script outputs the model's performance metrics, including the character error rate (CER): 3.76% and word error rate (WER): 10.42% with the time taken for evaluation, 56 min.